New Form for Pro Hac Vice Applicants Issued

 New Form Issued by the Judicial Branch

 We can thank the Judicial Branch for another form for Connecticut state practice.
 JD-CL-143, Affidavit of Attorney Seeking Permission to Appear Pro Hac Vice is now available.
 Since the transition to a nearly 100% e-filing system, the Judicial Branch has promulgated a number of forms, including online forms, as part of JIS (the Judicial Information System).
 The Quality Assurance (“QA”) process in the Clerk’s office checks documents after filing to make sure that the document filed complies with the form requirements of the Practice Book or local practice.
-The sponsoring attorney needs to complete JD-CL-142, Application For Permission for Attorney to Appear Pro Hac Vice before a Municipal or State Agency, Commission, Board or Tribunal.
+The sponsoring attorney needs to complete JD-CL-141, Motion/Application for Permission for Attorney to Appear Pro Hac Vice in a Court Case.

 Important Items on the Form